Code-Institute-Submissions/ci-milestone-project1/README.md

   - By clicking on the social media button at the footer, users will be directed to the relevant social media page of the cafe, so they can follow the café’s page and read the latest feed.

 - Embedded Google Maps
-  - In order to help users find the cafe location easily, the cafe's custom icon has been added on the embedded Google Maps in the Contact Us section.
+  - In order to help users find the cafe's location easily, the cafe's custom icon has been added on the embedded Google Maps in the Contact Us section.
 Users can interact by zooming in/out on the map or by enlarging the map.

 #### Features Left to Implement
 - Reservation feature